sdondley/ClimateChangeChat/perl.md

 * Hopefully this web page helps at least a little
 * As neovim matures, will probably get easier

-## Why does the Perl community seem behing the curve on adopting LSPs?
+## Why does the Perl community seem to be behind the curve on adopting LSPs?
 * Good question! (if I do say so myself)
 * Is it really behind the curve?
     * It seems like it to me
-        * based on my early experiences
+        * based on my amateur observations
+    * I could definitely be wrong
 * I could take many guesses as to why
     * but would just me speculating
         * so no real point to it